 - Hire only EPA Certified Contractors when doing home renovations

-activities in housing built prior to 1978 are required to be certified
+in housing built prior to 1978 are required to be certified in accordance

 Renovation, Repair, and Painting (RRP) rule.

-the U.S. EPA to locate an EPA Certified Firm in your area.
+U.S. EPA to locate an EPA Certified Firm in your area.
 EPA Certified

-Contractors are required to provide you a copy of the
+Contractors are required to provide you a copy of the EPA booklet

-to do the work correctly so you don't contaminate yourself or your
+do the work correctly so you don't contaminate yourself or your household.